ReachableCEO/StartupStarterPackage/src/ProductPlan/Proposal.md

 _TODO: Replace the example text below with text that describes your project.
 What are the needs or problems that you are trying to address?
-Why do these needs (still) exist?
+Why do these needs (./still.md) exist?
 Why are these problems worth solving?
 Who is the customer?
 Write 2-4 paragraphs._

 #### What is the setting and history behind this project?